-Default WordPress post URLs aren’t search engine friendly.
-In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.
+Default WordPress post URLs are not search engine friendly.
+In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:

-You can have the post URL look like this:
+You can have the post URL display like this:

-If you have not yet configured your permalinks, then we recommend doing so first before configuring your categories.
+If you have not yet configured your permalinks, then do so now before configuring your post categories.

-If you need help with permalinks, see this step-by-step tutorial: Improve Your WordPress SEO Using SEO-Friendly URLs
+If you need help with permalinks, refer to this tutorial: How To Improve Your WordPress SEO Using Permalinks

 Step 2: List Your Main Topics

-Keeping your site’s content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.
+Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.

-We recommend, therefore, first planning what kind of broad “topics” you will be writing about.
-These can be topics related to your specific niche, your services or products, your industry, etc.
+We recommend, therefore, planning what kind of broad “topics” you will be writing about.
+These can be topics related to your specific niche, your products or services, and even your industry.

-When creating your list of topics, include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your business as an online authority that visitors will want to come back again to learn from and/or refer to others.
+When creating a list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your website as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer to others.

-Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
+For example, let’s say that you want to start a website or blog to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: